BattleTank-TecProg/BattleTank/Documentation/GunTurret.md

 ```java
 private vector bodyCenter
 ```
-* The centre of the body in camera coordinate.
+* The body focuses in the coordinate of the camera.

 ```java
 private vector turretCenter
 ```
-* The centre of the turret (pivot point for rotation).
+* The turret center (pivot point for rotation).

 ```java
 private int turretAngle